superapp

 6. Results returned to client

-7. Instance returned to pool (or destroyed if pool is full)
+7. Connection returned to pool

 On this page